RajendraMPanda/RajendraMPanda/README.md

-Rajendra is a Senior Researcher with a PhD in Environmental Science from the Indian Institute of Technology Kharagpur and Postdoctoral experience from the University of South Florida, Mississippi State University, University of Georgia.
-His interdisciplinary research includes Ecology, Forestry, Agriculture, and Remote Sensing.
-Rajendra's research focuses on biodiversity conservation, ecosystem monitoring, species diversity and distribution, gradient pattern analysis, invasion risk assessments, climate change predictions, spatial-temporal modelling, large-data analytics, machine learning, species distribution modelling, Bayesian modelling, interactive mapping and visualization.
-He has experience in project management, lab management, and conference/workshop management.
-He has authored a book on Himalayan Plant Ecology 'Plant Ecology of Indian Himalaya' and published fifteen peer-reviewed journal articles, four book chapters, six GitHub repositories and two Shiny Apps.
+Rajendra is a Senior Researcher in Ecology and its related domains of Forestry, Agriculture, and Remote Sensing.
+Research interests are in biodiversity monitoring and assessment, species diversity and distribution modelling, spatial-temporal analyses, invasion risk assessments, climate change predictions and R-App/Package Development.
+A strong background in large-data analytics, machine learning, species distribution modelling, Bayesian modelling, interactive mapping and visualization.
+Authored a book on Himalayan Plant Ecology 'Plant Ecology of Indian Himalaya' and published fifteen peer-reviewed journal articles, four book chapters, six GitHub repositories and two Shiny Apps.
-Rajendra has experience in mentoring, evaluating and teaching Masters and PhD students.
+Expertise in mentoring, evaluating and teaching Masters and PhD students.
 An excellent collaborator and working on multiple projects.
-Software skills: R, ArcGIS, QGIS, MATLAB, STAN, Python (basics) Research Interests: Spatiotemporal analyses, Ecological modelling, Climate Change, Bayesian Statistics, Machine Learning, R-Package/App Development
+Experience in project/lab/conference/workshop management.
+Software Proficiency: R and ArcGIS
+Other software: QGIS, MATLAB, STAN, Python